Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: Strongly rainbow-connecting block graphs in linear time

-In this section, we determine exactly the strong rainbow connection number of block graphs.
-We present an exact linear time algorithm for constructing a strong rainbow coloring using $\src(G)$ colors for a given block graph $G$.
+In this section, we determine exactly the strong rainbow connection number of block graphs.\footnote{We remark that the presentation given here is simpler than the one given in the doctoral thesis of the second author~\cite[Section~5.2]{Lauri-phd}.} Furthermore, we present an exact linear-time algorithm for constructing a strong rainbow coloring using $\src(G)$ colors for a given block graph $G$.
+If an explicit coloring is not required (i.e., if the value of $\src(G)$ suffices), the algorithm can be further simplified.

-Let $C$ be a block in a block graph $G$ whose edges are colored by using colors from the set $R = \{c_1,\ldots,c_r\}$.
-Then we say that $C$ is \emph{colored} and $C$ is \emph{associated} with each color $c_1,\ldots,c_r$.
+Let $B$ be a block in a block graph $G$ whose edges are colored by using colors from the set $R = \{c_1,\ldots,c_r\}$.
+Then we say that $B$ is \emph{colored} and $B$ is \emph{associated} with each color $c_1,\ldots,c_r$.
+In particular, if $B$ is associated with a color $c$ and no other block is associated with $c$, then we say $B$ is \emph{uniquely associated} with color $c$.
 Furthermore, any color from $R$ can be used as a representative for the color of $C$.
-Thus we may say that $C$ has been colored $c_i$ for any $i \in \{ 1,\ldots,r \}$.

-\begin{lemma} Let $G$ be a block graph, let $T$ be a clique tree of $G$, let $C$ be a vertex of $T$ that is associated with the color $c$, let $(u,v)$ be an edge in $G$ such that $u,v \notin C$, and let $y$ be the minimal $a$-$b$ separator for any $a \in C \setminus \{y\}$ and $b \in \{u,v\}$.
-If no shortest $y$-$u$ path or shortest $y$-$v$ path contains $(u,v)$, then by coloring $(u,v)$ with the color $c$, any shortest path between $u$ or $v$ and $w \in C$ contains at most one edge of color $c$. \end{lemma} \begin{proof} Any shortest path between $u$ or $v$ and $y$ does not contain the edge $(u,v)$, and does not contain any edges in $C$, so these paths do not have any edges of color $c$.
-Any shortest path between $y$ and $w$ is just an edge of color $c$. \end{proof}
+Thus we may say that $B$ has been colored $c_i$ for any $i \in \{ 1,\ldots,r \}$. \begin{lemma} Let $G$ be a block graph, let $B$ be a block that is uniquely associated with color $c$, let $(u,v)$ be an edge in $G$ such that $u,v \notin B$, and let $y$ be the minimal $a$-$b$ separator for any $a \in B \setminus \{y\}$ and $b \in \{u,v\}$.
+If no shortest $y$-$u$ path or shortest $y$-$v$ path contains $(u,v)$, then by coloring $(u,v)$ with the color $c$, any shortest path between $u$ or $v$ and $w \in B$ contains at most one edge of color $c$. \end{lemma} \begin{proof} Any shortest path between $u$ or $v$ and $y$ does not contain the edge $(u,v)$, and does not contain any edges in $B$, so these paths do not have any edges of color $c$.
+Any shortest path between $y$ and $w$ is just an edge of color $c$.~$\square$ \end{proof}